 A Relying Party is responsible for how it verifies the current status of a Subject's certificate.
-A Relying Party shall use the information in a certificate (for example, identifiers and qualifiers of certification policy) to decide whether a certificate was used according to the stated purpose.
+Such a decision shall be taken every time a Relying Party is willing to use a certificate to verify the identity of the source or to create a secure communication channel with the Subject of the certificate.
+A Relying Party shall use the information in a certificate to decide whether a certificate was used according to the stated purpose.